-I’ve written a lot about sheet masks and clay masks, but these “uncertain times” are calling for a different kind of mask knowledge.
+I’ve written a lot about sheet masks and clay masks, but these “unprecedented times” are calling for a different kind of mask knowledge.
 Wearing a face covering is something we can all do to help stop the spread of COVID-19.
-They’re a requirement to shop at most businesses.
-Essential workers are usually required to wear them, especially those who work in medicine.

-But wearing a face mask can be a big adjustment, especially if you have to wear one all day every day.
+Wearing a face mask can be a big adjustment, especially if you have to wear one all day every day.
 And, unfortunately, dry skin, irritation, and breakouts can come with the territory.
-Hopefully this pandemic will be over before the phrase “maskne” catches on, but until then, there are some steps you can take to help your skin get through it.
+With the help our our trusty dermatological providers, I've put together some steps you can take to help your skin get through it.

 If you’re experiencing acne around your mouth that gets worse from wearing a mask, it’s all about managing your breakouts.

 1. Avoid potentially pore-clogging ingredients.
 Make sure that products you’re using on and around your mouth aren’t making your breakouts worse.
 That includes products like toothpaste, lip balm, and moisturizers.
-(Skip to the end for product recommendations!)
-Use the cosDNA test when deciding whether or not to use a product, or just lurk my blog for more reviews.
+To start, google your skincare products for the ingredients and cross-reference them this handy list of potentially pore clogging ingredients to identify the comedogenic items in your skincare routine.

 2. Wear a clean mask.
 The moisture and friction that comes with wearing a mask may contribute to breakouts.
 Likewise, a used mask covered with oil, sweat, and product buildup may also aggravate a breakout.
 So, wash your cloth masks regularly, and try your best to wear a fresh, clean mask every day.